 Where: Lisdoonvarna, County Clare

-Dating back to the 1800s, this festival was originally a place where rural Irish singles gathered, and professional matchmakers helped find potential partners.
+Dating back to the 1800s, this Matchmaking Festival was originally a place where rural Irish singles gathered, and professional matchmakers helped find potential partners.
 Today, it remains Europe’s largest singles festival, complete with traditional music, dancing, and a warm, welcoming atmosphere.

 Kate from Happy Irish Wanderers is from Clare, so we have attended the Lisdoonvarna Festival on many occasions, even if you are not looking for love in Lisdoonvarna – you are certainly in for a great time and will have lots of craic!